 Several migration types require that you have an Azure account.
 These include Google Vault, PST, file server file share, and file server home directory migrations.
 In these migrations, data moves to Microsoft Azure Blob storage, then MigrationWiz transfers the data to the destination.

 The following questions are not a comprehensive guide to using Azure for MigrationWiz.
-The migration guide for your scenario will tell you whether or not you need to use Azure, and will provide specific steps and details for your migration.
+The migration guide for your scenario will tell you whether or not you need to use Azure and will provide specific steps and details for your migration.

 Resources